 Burral, and La Corona.
-These are the
+These

 same three areas that the Prensa Libre newspaper states on April 14th